 We represent troubled companies in workouts and bankruptcies (anything from a slightly profitable company with low EBITDA with some aspects of distress to a highly distressed company facing shutdown that requires an immediate infusion of cash to bridge to a sale at liquidation value price, and everything in between).

 We represent sellers in distressed sales, most commonly out of court (including Article 9 sales, receivership sales, and assignment for the benefit of creditors sales) but also in court (Chapter 11 bankruptcy "Section 363" sales).

 We represent majority and minority shareholders of troubled companies in workouts and transactions.

 - Troubled Suppliers

-We represent tier 1 and 2 troubled suppliers in automotive and non-automotive manufacturing, including out-of-court workouts with lenders and accommodation agreements with customers and out-of-court and in-court exit strategies including asset sales and reorganizations.
+We represent Tier 1 and 2 troubled suppliers in automotive and non-automotive manufacturing, including out-of-court workouts with lenders, accommodation agreements with customers, and out-of-court and in-court exit strategies including asset sales and reorganizations.